One piece of the financial puzzle that many people fail to consider is a simple emergency fund.

 Build It in to the Budget

-It’s best to automate this saving so it does the work for you, not to mention picking a bank that pays something in interest.
-Discover Bank, for example, allows you to automate saving and pays .95% on savings accounts.
+It’s best to automate this saving so it does the work for you, not to mention picking a bank that pays?something?in interest.
+Discover Bank, for example, allows you to automate saving and pays a decent interest rate.

 Take Money from Somewhere Else